 The admirable sentiments above of India's first prime minister after Independence in 1947, inscribed below his statue in Manali, Himachal Pradesh.
 The world would be a better place if every nation and individual citizen in the world, adopted such a philosophy.
 How many Indian or foreign tourists passing by this statue, actually read it or appreciate the significance of the words?
 I wish to see India become MIGHTY as Nehru intended her to be, almost 70 years ago.
 Why not begin with a BETTER approach to studying Himalayan flora and its conservation?
 Why not actively take advantage of the expertise foreigners like Chris Chadwell have to offer?
 We ALL need to collaborate internationally.

-Let me end with an image of a cute Nepali girl (highly intelligent and full of enthusiasm for life - who was rightly unimpressed that whilst she could speak English, my Nepali was minimal) holding one of my business cards, whilst looking after her younger brother.
+Let me end with an image of a cute Nepali girl taken a few years ago (highly intelligent and full of enthusiasm for life - who was rightly unimpressed that whilst she could speak English, my Nepali was minimal) holding one of my business cards, whilst looking after her younger brother.
 Let us celebrate and help protect their charm and innocence.
 She and the people of Nepal deserve better in the future We can do "our bit" by making sure aid monies are spent more effectively than they have been in the past....
 Why not find out more about the ways I and others try to "put something back" in the Himalaya?
 Take a look at the different sections of this web-site and then help me or directly support charities I can recommend - which are genuine.
 I can be trusted, as a person of integrity - the same, sadly, cannot be said for everyone 'pitching' to you on the internet....including some well-known figures and organisations you think you can trust!

 BE 'STREET-WISE' AND SUPPORT THE BEST CHARITIES AND PROJECTS WHICH, AS THE BRITAIN-NEPAL MEDICAL TRUST STATES, HELPS